 Over time we added a categorized/searchable database of over 1000 links to local, state and national government, educational, and non-profit resources used by immigrants, advocates, caseworkers, policy-makers, researchers, librarians, students and teachers.
 Focus is on multi-language and culturally sensitive sources for information and services.
 We also post research, demographics and photos to expand awareness and understanding of our diverse populations, their beauty, and the value that they bring with them from all over the world.
-Special Immigrantinfo Tabs highlight specific areas of interest, including: SCC Resources and Information, Immigration & Citizenship updated info and local resources, Education related info about local schools, programs, eligibility and scholarships, Disaster Preparation and Response, Immigrant Related Apps and Tools, and Rapid Response Network of local advocates and attorneys.
+Dropdown Immigrantinfo Tabs highlight specific areas of interest, including: SCC Resources and Information, Immigration & Citizenship updated info and local resources, Education related info about local post secondary education, skill training, eligibility and scholarships, Disaster Preparation and Response, Immigrant Related Apps and Tools, and Rapid Response Network of local advocates and attorneys.

 For more information contact: Administrator@Immigrantinfo.org

 Through numerous County investments, the Office of Immigrant Relations (OIR) has served as a leading resource that has helped local governments and other entities to understand the issues, needs, and contributions of immigrants.
 OIR has worked with local agencies on immigrant integration programs and to prepare hundreds of community members for civic engagement and cross-cultural understanding.
 The mission of OIR is to:

 - Provide ongoing analysis of local impacts to ensure effective planning in response to various policies and practices that affect immigrants

 - Promote effective coordination of services to facilitate full inclusion of immigrants and entire immigrant communities

 - Identify, promote, and apply best practices in immigrant integration

 - Provide ongoing research and analysis of existing and emerging immigrant community needs